-Reedsport is a city located in Oregon.
-Situated in Douglas County, in the year 2000, it was home to a little more than 4,000 residents.
+Reedsport is a city located on the Oregon Coast.
+Situated in Douglas County, in the year 2016, it was home to a little more than 4,000 residents.
 Established in 1852 on the Umpqua River estuary, it was named in honor of Alfred W. Reed, who was a local settler.
 He would be given credit for establishing the city in 1912.
 On July 17th of that year, the city’s first post office was erected.

 Reedsport was developed, in large part, because the Southern Pacific Railroad was being built towards Coos Bay in a southern direction.
 Prior to the post office being erected, the city was used as a camp for men who worked on the railroad.